Definition of Fringe Benefit Rate

-Let's begin by assuming that a company operates 5 days per week for 8 hours per day for 52 weeks per year—a total of 2,080 hours per year.
-Let's also assume that each year the employee is entitled to 15 days of paid vacation, 8 paid holidays, and 5 paid sick days.
-This amounts to 28 days of 8 hours each, or 224 hours per year that the employee is paid when not on the job.
-Therefore, the employee's wages for working on the job will be 1,856 hours per year (2,080 hours minus 224 hours) times $20 per hour = $37,120 for a year.
+Let's assume that a company operates 5 days a week for 8 hours a day for 52 weeks a year resulting in a total of 2,080 hours per year.
+Next, let's assume that during the year an employee earns $20 per hour, and is entitled to 25 days or 200 hours off with pay (vacation, holidays, sick days).
+Therefore, the employee's wages for working on the job will be 1,880 hours per year (2,080 hours minus 200 hours) multiplied by $20 per hour = $37,600 for a year.